 - 1 large egg plus 1 large egg yolk at room temperature

 - 1 teaspoon vanilla extract

-- Meanwhile, melt the chocolate chips in a double boiler.
-Submerge a cookie into the melted chocolate and turn to coat.
-Shake off any excess and place on parchment paper.
-Repeat for all of the cookies, re-heating the chocolate when necessary.
+- Meanwhile, melt the chocolate chips and 1/2 teaspoon of peppermint extract in a double boiler.
+Once the chocolate is melted, dip a cookie into the melted chocolate and turn to coat.
+Shake off any excess using a fork and place it on the parchment paper.
+Repeat for all of the cookies.